Tim Slade

-Timothy Keighran Slade (born 3 August 1985) is a semi-retired Australian racing driver who is best known for competing in the Repco Supercars Championship.
+Timothy Keighran Slade (born 3 August 1985) is an Australian semi-retired racing driver who is best known for competing in the Repco Supercars Championship.

 Early career

 Slade first appeared at a national level racing in the 2003 Australian Formula Ford Championship.
 During the 2004 Australian Formula 3 Championship, Slade, in his rookie season with Team BRM, won his first race when making a one-off appearance at the penultimate round of the series.
 Slade returned to Formula 3 for the following season, beginning a long-running partnership with businessman James Rosenberg, who owned the car.
 However, after having scored just 25 points after the first four races, compared to the 57 points of joint series leaders Chris Alajajian and Michael Trimble, Slade was dropped from the team.

 Taking a step backwards, Slade competed in his first full season at national level in 2006, racing for Sonic Motor Racing Services in the 2006 Australian Formula Ford Championship.
 Slade narrowly lost a season-long battle with John Martin for the title.